 Other sources of long-range predictability include the state of the stratosphere (Baldwin and Dunkerton 2001) and the quantity of moisture in near-surface soils (Koster et al. 2010).

 As discussed earlier, the most well-known method for producing a long-range weather forecast is the same dynamical (or computer) modeling used for traditional shorter-range weather forecasting.
 However, this is a costly method requiring supercomputers to represent the global ocean-atmospheric system and simulate all of the natural processes that drive the evolution of weather and climate.
 Another demanding requirement is that multiple concurrent forecasts are required – this ensemble method is vital in accounting for the uncertainty in the initial conditions.

-The distribution of observations of temperature are approximately normally distributed.
-In this case, the ANB terciles are defined by using equally likely 33.33% portions of its normal distribution to define the ANB categories.
+The distribution of observations of temperature is approximately normally distributed.
+In this case, the ANB terciles are defined by using equally likely 33.33 percent portions of its normal distribution to define the ANB categories.
 The normal diagram below illustrates the construction of the tercile categories.
-Over a long period of time, each category is equally likely with a 33.33% likelihood.
+Over a long period of time, each category is equally likely with a 33.33 percent likelihood.
 The role of long-range forecasting is to predict changes to this climatological distribution.

 Long-Range Weather Forecasts – Index Analog Method

 A less well-known yet often equally skillful forecasting technique is known as the index analog method.
 There are a number of climate indices (also known as climate cycles or drivers) at work around the world, and each displays a level of persistence and thus predictability.
 Moreover, the weather in one location is often coincident with another type of weather (often the opposite) in another location – this phenomenon is referred to as a teleconnection.